-Dutch/English violinist Daniel Rowland’s playing has been acclaimed as “wonderful, ravishing in its finesse” by The Guardian, “totally and truly charismatic” by Beeld, while The Herald praised his “astonishing sound and uniquely single minded intensity”
+Dutch/English violinist Daniel Rowland’s playing has been acclaimed as “wonderful, ravishing in its finesse” by The Guardian, “totally and truly charismatic” by Beeld, while The Herald praised his “astonishing sound and uniquely single-minded intensity”

 A passionate chamber musician, Daniel has performed with artists as diverse as Ivry Gitlis, Polina Leschenko, Heinz Holliger, Dawn Upshaw, Gilles Apap, Alexander Lonquich, Priya Mitchell, Marcelo Nisinman, Michael Collins, Nicolas Daniel, Lars Vogt, Willard White and Elvis Costello.
 He is a frequent guest at foremost international chamber music festivals such as Kuhmo, Stellenbosch, Risor, Sonoro, Beethoven Festival Chicago, Rio de Janeiro, Chiemgau, Osnabrück and Oxford.
-The Stift International Music Festival, of which he is founder and artistic director, saw its thirteenth edition in August 2017.
-This summer festival, held at an idyllic spot in the eastern Netherlands with concerts given in a 15th century church renowned for its fine acoustics, has garnered widespread acclaim as a festival of exceptional musical intensity and intimacy.
+The Stift International Music Festival, of which he is the founder and artistic director, saw its thirteenth edition in August 2017.
+This summer festival, held at an idyllic spot in the eastern Netherlands with concerts given in a 15th-century church renowned for its fine acoustics, has garnered widespread acclaim as a festival of exceptional musical intensity and intimacy.

-Daniel forms an acclaimed recital duo (described by BBC Music Magazine as “the perfect duo”) with pianist Natacha Kudritskaya.
-Their recording ‘Les Années folles’ (Ravel, Debussy, Poulenc, Gerschwin & Antheil) for Gutman Records was released in June ’15 and was followed by their disc of Enescu violin/piano works for Champs Hill Records in November ’16.
+Daniel forms an acclaimed recital duo (described by BBC Music Magazine as “the perfect partnership” with pianist Natacha Kudritskaya.
+Their recording ‘Les Années folles’ (Ravel, Debussy, Poulenc, Gershwin & Antheil) for Gutman Records was released in June ’15 and was followed by their disc of Enescu violin/piano works for Champs Hill Records in November ’16.
 Both releases were met with critical acclaim in the press.
-He is also a founding member of the contemporary tango quintet ‘TANGO=ART’ with bandoneonist Marcelo Nisinman.
-The group released its debut disc ‘Tangos del angel y del Diablo’ in Berlin on the Berliner MeisterSchallplatten label in June ’14; they have now made a second recording for the same label, which will be released later this year.
+Daniel is also a founding member of the contemporary tango quintet ‘ChamberJam’ – “a group with the power of dynamite”, according to the Süddeutsche Zeitung – and the group has now released its second ‘direct to vinyl’ record for Berliner Meister Schallplatten.
 Rowland’s discography also includes his recording of the Vivaldi/Piazzolla Seasons for Two Pianists Records which again received excellent reviews (“to understand the meaning of fabulous, listen to these Piazzolla Seasons”- Die Burger).

 Daniel was born in London, and started his violin lessons in Enschede after his parents moved to Twente in the eastern Netherlands.
 He studied with Jan Repko, Davina van Wely, Herman Krebbers, Viktor Liberman and Igor Oistrakh.
 Meeting Ivry Gitlis in 1995 was of great significance, leading to lessons in Paris and, later, to musical collaborations.
 Various successes at competitions include first prize at the 1995 Oskar Back competition at the Concertgebouw in Amsterdam and the Brahms Prize in Baden-Baden.